Fitbod Pricing 2026: Monthly Cost, Free Trial, and Cheaper Alternative

 | Yearly | $49.99 after a 7-day trial. | Help docs list $95.99; the U.S. App Store also shows a $79.99 yearly SKU. | Platform pricing and older SKUs can differ, so do not assume one universal price. |

-| Trial | 7-day free trial. | 7-day free trial that auto-renews unless canceled. | Plan your comparison week before the renewal date arrives. |
+| Free version / trial | 7-day free trial. | 7-day free trial that auto-renews unless canceled; current official docs do not position Fitbod as having a permanent free tier. | Plan your comparison week before the renewal date arrives. |

 Why does the App Store show multiple Fitbod prices?